 And how does personal branding fit into all of this?

-As you progress through life and your career, you will always have with you your core values, but, through the process of evolving, you will enhance those values and become a brand.
+As you progress through life and your career, you carry with you your core values.
+Through the process of evolving, you will enhance those values and become a brand.

 What is your brand?